hmi-utwente/Flipper-2.0/README.md

 # Flipper-2.0
-Version 2.0 of the Dialogue Control system Flipper
+Version 2.0 of the Dialogue Control system Flipper by Jan Flokstra